30 October 2019

 Perhaps their most “convincing” research presented was the 2004 study, Nutrition Considerations for Vegetarian Athletes (yes vegetarian not vegan) by Susan Barr and Candice Rideout.

-The authors state that “well-planned, appropriately supplemented vegetarian [not vegan] diets appear to effectively support athletic performance.
+The authors state that “well-planned, appropriately supplemented vegetarian diets appear to effectively support athletic performance.

 The authors use this as evidence of a “plant based” (encompassing both vegan and vegetarian) diet being conducive to performance.